Introduction

 1. Heavy XML Configuration

-- Difficult maintainability and error prone
+- Difficult maintainability and error-prone

 2. Complex Project Setup